myduino/Hibiscus-Sense-Arduino/Exercise_14_IoT_FavoriotMQTTS/README.md

 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/favoriot-data-stream.gif" width="800"></a></p>

-Congratulations, you have completed this exercise and gain hands-on experience on how send data to the Favoriot IoT platform using secure MQTT connection.
+Congratulations, you have completed this exercise and gain hands-on experience on how send data to the Favoriot IoT platform using secure MQTT protocol.

 <p align="right"><a href="https://forms.gle/UgpDSFc46K4MkvTM8">&#128640; Tutorial Improvement & Suggestions</a></p>